sajibhalder/Quantum-Algorithm-as-a-PDE-Solver-for-CFD/README.md

 One such equation is called the Burgers' Equation.
 It is a simplified version of more complex fluid equations, but still useful for testing.

-In this challenge, we aimed to build a quantum-enhanced PDE solver for Computational Fluid Dynamics (CFD).
+In this challenge, we aimed to build a Quantum-enhanced PDE solver for Computational Fluid Dynamics (CFD).

 ### Chosen Framework and Approaches: